codedemo-club/intro-to-querydsl/readme.md

 The following was discovered as part of building this project:

-* The original package name 'club.codedemo.querydsl-with-jpa-tutorial' is invalid and this project uses 'club.codedemo.querydslwithjpatutorial' instead.
+* The original package name 'club.codedemo.querydsl-with-jpa-tutorial' is invalid and this project uses 'club.codedemo.introtoquerydsl' instead.

 # Getting Started